bbauska/UofM-AdvStyling/readme.md

 We can also add a hover.
 This adds a hovering state so as you move your mouse or whenever you access the different rows it can change the look.
-It\'s also possible to have responsive tables.
+It&apos;s also possible to have responsive tables.
 It actually sounds I think a little cooler than it is.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 305.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->